alvg/alvg.github.io/pages/calendars.md

   Copy the iCalendar url, then in your Calendar Application, use the option to "Add a Calendar".
   Choose the "Web URL" option or "Subscribe" or "Internet calendar" option if there is one.
 Paste the iCalendar url.
 Done.

-The GoogleCalendar and Outlook365 links should make it a bit more convenient to Subscribe for those clients.
+The `GoogleCalendar` and `Outlook365` links should make it a bit more convenient to subscribe using those clients.

 <!--
 Also, subscribing as an "Other" calendar, or a "New" calendar (instead of adding to the primary calendar)